-Today I have a great exercise for the elderly.
+Today I have an excellent exercise for the elderly.

-How Important is if for the Elderly to Stretch their Hip Flexors?
+How Important is it for the Elderly to Stretch their Hip Flexors?

 What They Looked At

-In a 10 week supervised hip flexor stretching program in the frail elderly, they looked to see if the stretching program would improve:
+In a ten-week supervised hip flexor stretching program for the frail elderly, they looked to see if the stretching program would improve:

 - hip extension